 The harm set forth in the kidnapping statute is not limited to bodily injury.
 As a result of being kidnapped, a victim may suffer emotional or psychological harm.
 These harms are included in the unharmed release provision of N.J.S.
-2C:13-1(c).58 In an attempt to eliminate future litigation on this subject, the definition of harm set forth in section f. has been expanded to incorporate substantial or enduring emotional or psychological harm sustained by a victim.
-The revised statutory language is consistent with the current Model Jury Charge on this subject-matter.59
+2C:13-1(c).71 In an attempt to eliminate future litigation on this subject, the definition of harm set forth in section f. has been expanded to incorporate substantial or enduring emotional or psychological harm sustained by a victim.
+The revised statutory language is consistent with the current Model Jury Charge on this subject-matter72 and the recommendation of the Division of Criminal Justice.73